-Today is the feast day of the great saint, St. Ignatius of Loyola.
-St. Ignatius of Loyola lived a life that reminds us of one of life’s great lessons: God’s plans for you are greater than your plans for you.
+Today is the feast day of the great, St. Ignatius of Loyola.
+The legacy of St. Ignatius of Loyola reminds us of one of life’s great lessons: God’s plans for you are greater than your plans for you.
 St. Ignatius had to learn this the hard way, and I think many of us learn this the hard way as well.

 THE LIFE OF ST. IGNATIUS

 St. Ignatius of Loyola was born in 1491 in Guipuzcoa, Spain.
 He was born to Spanish nobility and was the youngest of 13 children.
 He lived the normal childhood and adolescence of Spanish nobility, wealthy and vain, and entered the Spanish military in 1517.

 At this point in his life he undoubtedly had plans of moving through the military ranks as a valiant knight, serving as a courtier for the Spanish crown, having a family, owning a castle like the one he was raised in, and living the privileged life of Spanish nobility.
 However, God had far different and greater plans for Ignatius.